sukediz/11-Express-Note-Taker/README.md

 # Express Note-Taker

-A CLI application that can be used to write, save and delete notes.

 ### Description

-This application will use an express backend and save and retrieve note data from a JSON file.
+A client-side application that can be used to write, save and delete notes built using Node.js and Express.

 ### Table of Contents